 Network monitoring systems help admins understand what is going on in their network.

 A network must be able to collect, process and present data with information being analysed on the current status and performance on the devices connected.

 If a detection system suspects a potential breach it can send an email alert - based on the type of activity it has identified.

 Antivirus software can monitor traffic and detect signs of malicious activity.
 These tools look for specific patterns such as byte sequences in network traffic or multiple log in attempts.

-Ascential CIO Sean Harley says: “We focused even more heavily on information security.
+Ascential CIO Sean Harley said last year: “We focused even more heavily on information security.
 This has required the implementation/review of new/existing processes such as checking of our monitoring and logs for anomalies that could indicate compromise or potential threats, culminating in a new threat and vulnerability assessment which is reported to our executive team on a weekly basis.”